demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 // ...
 ```

-We can generialize this transformation as
+We can generalize this transformation as

 ```fsharp
    ('a -> 'b) -> ('c -> 'b) -> AsyncResult<'a, 'c> -> Async<'b>